theonlyasdk/backsolate-win/README.md

 Image subject isolation/background removal using CNNs on-device (WinForms frontend)

 ## What is it?
 Backsolate is a frontend for several models specializing in detecting subjects in images.
-This app allows you to use those models to remove backgrounds from the images you input.
+This app allows you to use those models to remove backgrounds from the images you select.

 ## How to use it?
 - Download the latest version from the releases.